Grizzelbee/ioBroker.wireguard/README.md

 Since WireGuard internally only uses the public keys to identify peers, but they are pretty inconvenient to read and recognize for humans the translation page was added.
 Feel free to add public keys and Names to it to get the names integrated into the object tree.

 * Main page
-  - Name: Just a symbolic name for the host, since it's more convenient than it's IP address
+  - Name: Just a symbolic name for the host, since it's more convenient and better memorable than it's IP address
   - Host address: IP address of the host.
 A fqdn or dns name works also.
 If you're running WireGuard and ioBroker on the same host you can just use `localhost` as IP.
   - User: The user which executes the script on the host (will be stored encrypted)
   - Password: Password for this user (will be stored encrypted)
+  - sudo: whether the wg command should be executed using sudo or not (requires valid config of sudoers! -> see [security hints])
+  - poll interval: pause between each poll in seconds (will also delay the first run after adapter start)
 * Translation page
     - Public Key: The public key of one of your peers
     - group name: A symbolic name for this peer